 The GOP imposes no restrictions on foreign direct investment in healthcare services, and allows medical equipment imports under its “Open General” regulations, however, imports of radioactive equipment require Pakistan Nuclear Regulatory Authority approval.
 Import tariffs range from 0 to 25 percent, depending on the category.
 Some medical equipment is exempt from sales taxes.
 In an effort to fight COVID-19 pandemic, GOP has exempted COVID-19 related medical equipment from duties and taxes till December 2021.

 Key regulators in the sector are the Drug Regulatory Authority of Pakistan (DRAP) and the Ministry of National Health Services Regulation and Coordination (MNHSRC).
 As of 2015, DRAP oversees regulations of medical devices as well.
 These new regulations include new medical device and in vitro diagnostic (IVD) products, and include requirements for conformity assessments, quality management systems, classification guidelines, authorized representation for foreign manufacturers and related registration steps.
-The rules cover procedures for registration of medical devices and conformity assessment bodies, licensing of establishments, classification and grouping of devices, post-market surveillance, import and export, labeling requirements, advertisement and ancillary matters.
+These rules cover procedures for registration of medical devices and conformity assessment bodies, licensing of establishments, classification and grouping of devices, post-market surveillance, import and export, labeling requirements, advertisement, and ancillary matters.
 To further streamline the registration process of medical devices, DRAP undertook certain amendments in the Medical Device Rules 2017, however, international companies still discern “bottlenecks” around indenting clauses of the rule and long registration processes.

 There is a mushrooming in demand for diagnostic and lab equipment in Pakistan.
 Due to global pandemic, demand for protective equipment and vaccines have increased tremendously.
 With the number of hospitals, dispensaries, healthcare units expected to increase due to the GOP’s plan to expand their healthcare network and face COVID-19 situation, market demand for equipment listed below is expected to grow:

 - Respirators (HS 9019)

-- Dental Veterinary Instruments and Appliances (HS 9018)
+- Personal Protection Equipment, Dental Veterinary Instruments and Appliances (HS 9018)

 - Orthopedic Appliances, Hearing Aids (HS 9021)